gin66/FastAccelStepper/README.md

     - The calculation is then:
 			2.000.000.000 - (-2.000.000.000) = 4.000.000.000
 	- But 4.000.000.000 interpreted as signed 32bit is -294.967.296 => count down, turn anti-clockwise

+Comments to pin sharing:
+* Enable pin sharing: the common pin will be enabled for as long as one motor is running + delay off.
+  Every motor will adhere to its auto enable delay, even if other motors already have enabled the pin.
+* Direction pin sharing: The direction pin will be exclusively driven by one motor.
+If one motor is operating, another motor will wait until the direction pin comes available

 ### AVR ATMega 328